LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

 ``returnHome``.
 These are only valid when the capture has a home and can be used to return from a capture *to* its home, instead of returning *from* its home.
-These special-purpose forms are used to accomplish some implementation details such as certain looping constructs or control structures.
+These special-purpose forms are used to accomplish some implementation details such as certain looping constructs or other control flow structures.
 (For example, `loop_continue` and `loop_abort` both rely on using these forms.)

 Capture Methods